 The shipping industry is subject to extensive regulation that changes from time to time and that applies in the jurisdictions in which shipping companies are incorporated, the jurisdictions in which vessels are registered (flag states), the jurisdictions governing the ports at which vessels call, as well as regulations by virtue of international treaties and membership in international associations.
 As a global container shipping company, we are subject to a wide variety of international, national and local laws, regulations and agreements.
 As a result, we are subject to extensive government regulation and standards, customs inspections and security checks, international treaties and trade prohibitions and sanctions, including laws and regulations in each of the jurisdictions in which we operate, including those of the State of Israel, the United States, the International Safety Management Code, or the ISM Code, and the European Union.
+Such extensive regulation could also become more and more restrictive or less permissive from time to time, such as, for example, the OSRA enactment and the non-renewal of maritime block exemptions for operational agreements between carriers.
+For additional information, see below - "We are subject to competition and antitrust regulations in the countries where we operate, have been subject to antitrust investigations by competition authorities in the past and may be subject to antitrust investigations in the future.
+Moreover, we rely on applicable competition exemptions for operational agreement with other carriers, and the revocation of these exemptions could negatively affect our business and ability to conduct our business."

-Any violation of such laws, regulations, treaties and/or prohibitions could have a material adverse effect on our business, financial condition, results of operations and liquidity and may also result in the revocation or non-renewal of our "time-limited" licenses.
+Any violation or alleged violation of such laws, regulations, treaties and/or prohibitions could have a material adverse effect on our business, financial condition, results of operations and liquidity and may also result in the revocation or non-renewal of our "time-limited" licenses.
 Furthermore, the U.S. Department of the Treasury's Office of Foreign Assets Control, or OFAC, administers certain laws and regulations that impose restrictions upon U.S. companies and persons and, in some contexts, foreign entities and persons, with respect to activities or transactions with certain countries, governments, entities and individuals that are the subject of such sanctions laws and regulations.
 Similar sanctions are imposed by the European Union and the United Nations.
 Under economic and trading sanction laws, governments may seek to impose modifications to business practices, and modifications to compliance programs, which may increase compliance costs, and may subject us to fines, penalties and other sanctions.
-For additional information, see "Item 4.B - Business Overview - Regulatory matters."
+For additional information, see "Item 4.B - Business Overview - Regulatory Matters."